A Satisfied Mind

-"A Satisfied Mind" is a song written by Joe "Red" Hayes and Jack Rhodes.
+"A Satisfied Mind" is a country music song written by Joe "Red" Hayes and Jack Rhodes.
 Hayes explained the origin of the song in an interview: "The song came from my mother.
 Everything in the song are things I heard her say over the years.
 I put a lot of thought into the song before I came up with the title.
 One day my father-in-law asked me who I thought the richest man in the world was, and I mentioned some names.
 He said, 'You're wrong; it is the man with a satisfied mind.'"

 The song has been covered by a variety of well-known artists.